artiste-qb-net/Python-CS-Decomposition/README.md

   x11,x12,x21,x22,theta,u1,u2,v1t,v2t,work,rwork,iwork,info = cuncsd(m,p,q,x11,ldx11,x12,ldx12,x21,ldx21,x22,ldx22,ldu1,ldu2,ldv1t,ldv2t,lwork,lrwork,jobu1='Y',jobu2='Y',jobv1t='Y',jobv2t='Y',trans='T',signs='O',credit=0)
 .
 ```
-Please note that it only has been tested to import error free, not functionally tested like the SQ one, as we only required the latter for our [Qubiter project](https://github.com/artiste-qb-net/qubiter)
+Please note that it only has been tested to import error free, but has not been functionally tested like the SQ one, as we only required the latter for our [Qubiter project](https://github.com/artiste-qb-net/qubiter)

 ## Installation
 We plan to bundle this module into a Conda package, but for the time being, the installation is script driven.